invariantlabs-ai/invariant-sdk/docs/docs/Explorer_API/Dataset_Metadata/update_dataset_metadata_api.md

 ##### `name` <span class='type'>Optional[str]</span> <span class='optional'/>

-The name attribute associated with your dataset.
+The name of the agent that achieved this accuracy score on the given benchmark.
 Must not be an empty string or a string containing only whitespace.

+If `benchmark=web-arena, accuracy=0.95, name=gpt-4o`: this means that for the gpt-4o agent on the web-arena benchmark we achieved 95% accuracy.

 ### `UpdateDatasetMetadataRequest`